'Save The 99L' Petition Created To Keep RTD Bus Route

-If the cuts RTD proposed last month are approved, six bus routes would be discontinued, 19 others would have reduced service and special bus services – like the Broncos, Buffs and Rockies Rides – would be suspended.
+If the cuts RTD proposed last month are approved, six bus routes would be discontinued, 19 others would have reduced service and special bus services – like the Broncos Ride, Buffs Ride and Rockies Ride – would be suspended.
 Among the bus routes that could be eliminated is the 99L, which many riders depend on to get between Lakewood and downtown Denver.

 Smith explained many of his fellow riders may not even be aware their bus route is on the elimination list.
 That’s because RTD is changing the route’s number come Jan.
-12. Instead of the 100L as it’s currently known, it’ll be the 99L which is how RTD refers to the route in its proposal.
+12. Instead of the 100L as it’s currently known, it will be the 99L, which is how RTD refers to the route in its proposal.
 Confused yet?
 You’re not alone.

 In an effort to keep the busy bus he relies on to get to and from work, Smith is taking action.

-Note: Editor’s note: This story first aired in a CBS4 newscast and was featured CBSDenver.com on Friday.
-It aired again on Sunday night.